ggreen86/XLSX-Workbook-Class/README.md

 Bug fix for an obscure bug in the freeze rows/columns; see the Release Notes for explanations.
 Added several methods for handling the Print Area.

+## Release 36

+Bug fix when reading an existing workbook with cell values formatted as text.
+Corrected the read and write processing.

 ## Written By